Speak to a local memory care advisor 24/7: (888) 595-9951

 Memory care in Waynesville is among the more expensive options in the senior living spectrum, due to the specialized needs of residents with cognitive impairments.
 However, it is still more affordable than similar services in larger cities and remains competitive compared to nearby smaller towns.

 For seniors who require assistance with everyday tasks, Central Parke Alzheimer's Special Care Center can be the best choice for memory care assisted living in Mason, Ohio.
-Central Parke Alzheimer's Special Care Center contains a maximum capacity of 66 dementia and Alzheimer’s units.
-It includes amenities such as monitoring of all exits to prevent wandering, caregiving staff trained specifically for dementia and aid with dining and meal choices.
-Central Parke Alzheimer's Special Care Center is officially licensed by the state of Ohio with license number 2702R.
+Central Parke Alzheimer's Special Care Center contains a total capacity of 66 memory care units.
+It includes amenities such as routine well-being monitoring, regular checks for weight loss and gain and assuring proper meal intake.
+Central Parke Alzheimer's Special Care Center is officially licensed in the state of Ohio with license number 2702R.

 Memory care is an essential service for individuals living with Alzheimer's, dementia, or other memory-related conditions, and finding the right way to pay for this type of care in Waynesville, Ohio, is crucial for many families.
 Understanding the options available, particularly in relation to Medicare, can help families make informed decisions when planning for memory care expenses.